 While moving to Spain after Brexit may have slightly more challenges than before, it can be done.
 Whether you decide to retire, work, or holiday in the country, you can still lawfully do so if certain criteria are met.

 Once you move to Spain, living there will be just the same as it was before Brexit.
-As a resident, you will be able to purchase property, obtain the same rights and pay the ame taxes.
-There are definitely more hoops for Britons to jump through if they choose to move to Spain, but the red tape may be just a small price to pay for the desirable weather and idyllic beaches.
+As a resident, you will still be able to purchase or rent property, obtain the same rights and pay the same taxes.

 If you require any further guidance on moving and/or living in Spain, take a look at the GOV.UK website.